tgfrerer/island/plan.md

 - Bug: when including a glsl include at run-time, it is not added to the list of watched files.

-- LeImageAttachmentInfo is not very discoverable - we need to think about a better way to set properties for attachments

-- the way we use LeImageAttachmentInfo is over-specified - it would be great to find a more terse struct, which does not cross the abstraction barrier.
-The intent of `ImageAttachmentInfo` is to provide just enough information to specify an attachment on the public side which means:
-  - clearColor/clearDepthStencil
-  - loadOp
-  - storeOp
-  - is it depth or color attachment

 - what should we do with "orphaned" resources? that's resources which were not provided by previous passes, but are used by following passes... currently, these get re-allocated to default values - which means that images eventually get the backbuffer extent in memory, even if they are not used. this is nice, because it doesn't crash, but i can imagine that we might want to have a better way for dealing with this.

-- add default scissors, viewports to encoder matching current renderpass extents

 ## (C)